ashbb/shoes_tutorial_walkthrough/README.md

 	  }
 	}

-Okay, last one for now.
-Let's generate a hundred random circles.
-This example also uses the rgb method to make colors from red, green and blue fractions.
+Don't worry if you haven't picked up a whole lot reading through these.
+To get the hang of it, you'll need to alter these yourself.
+Try fiddling with the numbers and colors.
+Experiment, you know?

 ----------------------

 ![017.jpg](http://github.com/ashbb/shoes_tutorial_walkthrough/tree/master%2Fimgs%2F017.jpg?raw=true)

 Ready for more?
-See the manuals page for a pair of longer instructions.
-Particularly the guide book Nobody Knows Shoes, which teaches the ten essential commands to get going with Shoes.
+See the [manuals](http://shoes.heroku.com/manual/Hello.html) page for a pair of longer instructions.
+Particularly the guide book [Nobody Knows Shoes](http://cloud.github.com/downloads/shoes/shoes/nks.pdf), which teaches the ten essential commands to get going with Shoes.